 Useful Responsive CSS Grid Frameworks

 2012 has truly been the year in which many companies finally adopted responsive website design.
-Web Design is a fast evolving craft and it had its share of many trends which come and go.
+Web Design is a fast-evolving craft and it had its share of many trends which come and go.
 But unlike many others, Responsive website design is not just a passing trend.
 Smartphones, Tablets & faster data connectivity is changing the way people access the web.
-As your website or webapp gets viewed across different devices, platforms & browsers, delivering a good experience along with great content becomes even more important.
+As your website or web app gets viewed across different devices, platforms & browsers, delivering a good experience along with great content becomes even more important.

 Before responsive design came into the scene, companies created multiple versions of their websites for mobile users.
-Creating and maintaining a different website for each device is not practical and this is when responsive design approach saves the day.
+Creating and maintaining a different website for each device is not practical and this is when the responsive design approach saves the day.

-Why to use a Responsive CSS Framework?
+Why use a Responsive CSS Framework?

 Every web developer at some point has created a set of base CSS files to be reused for multiple projects.
-Web design standards and browsers are constantly evolving and maintaining a custom framework becomes a task in itself.
+Web design standards and browsers are constantly evolving and maintaining a custom framework become a task in itself.

 CSS Frameworks offer a great starting point without having to re-invent the wheel.
 Being available for the general consumer, these are constantly updated and follow best practices.
 These frameworks would not only provide a default set of rules for your content display but would also make the content responsive based on screen size.